Skip to main content

 As depressing as all this sounds, we are still top of the league and it is still entirely in our own hands.
 I meant what I said in the last blog when I had been really positive about how we were doing.
 But tbh, we've really declined in terms of performance, even if we've managed to stumble to results recently.
 We've got 13 games to go but really we could easily have had this league wrapped up by now.
 But with a tricky away double header against Morton plus Raith still to play, a bit of a reality check and some soul searching is needed by a lot of players at the club about what is needed to get us over the line because I've seen better United teams than the one we have now fail in the playoffs.
 Winning the league is a must.

 And you know what, as shite as last night's result was, it wasn't the most depressing thing that I saw at Starks Park, that honour was won by the young lassie's openly taking cocaine along from us in the end behind the goal, with kids sat both in rows in front and behind them.
 Naturally this glamorous act was followed by them taking selfies.
 Seemingly it was bad in the toilets as well.
-Maybe I'm getting old but I can't see any other outcome to this current culture than this ending in tears in 15-20 years time.
+Maybe I'm getting old but I can't see any other outcome to this current culture than it ending in tears in 15-20 years time.

 Anyway, final word goes to Apollo Creed: